 The car park, toilets and all visitor facilities here are operated by the Snowdonia National Park Authority - see the Snowdonia National Park Authority website for the latest information.

-In 1954, Cwm Idwal became the first National Nature Reserve in Wales and today it is a popular place for visitors interested in walking, climbing, fishing and geology.
+In 1954, Cwm Idwal became the first National Nature Reserve in Wales.

 Visitors can see the most graphic evidence of how this landscape was created at Cwm Idwal.

 The folds and faults are the direct result of the tumultuous forces which pushed up these mountains 450 million years ago.